Collective Care - Online Workshop Series

 We are living through a moment full of contradictions: all around the world, we are bearing witness to brutal violence, repression, and attacks on our civil liberties - and yet we are also undeniably experiencing a moment of resurgence and revitalization in organizing.
 From student activism for Palestine, to movements for racial justice, to the climate movement, activists and organizers are coming together to fight for a fairer, safer, and more inclusive society.

 Engaging in organizing gives us glimpses of the better world we all deserve but it can also be very depleting: whether we face backlash and repression, emotional and physical exhaustion, or the pressure of balancing activism with other responsibilities.
-Sustaining this level of political engagement can however be very difficult both on a personal and a collective level.
+Sustainign this level of political engagement is difficult both on personal and collective level.
+The series aimed to address these pressing questions:

 -

-How can we counter the tendency to burn-out and instead make our organizing resilient?
+How can we counter the tendency to burn-out and instead build resilient organizing?

 -

-How can we attend to our personal and collective needs while still remaining active and politically engaged?
+How can we attend to our personal and collective needs while remaining active and politically engaged?

 -